mesaugat/tech-companies-in-nepal/README.md

 ### Download

-You can sort/filter/download the data from [Airtable](https://airtable.com/shrXv3YvlfxLnHJfr) as of [Mar 22, 2017](https://github.com/mesaugat/tech-companies-in-nepal/blob/cd1cdeceac28da35f0dea0d649948cc8d5460941/README.md).
-Additions to this document however is not automatically pushed to Airtable (WIP).
+You can sort/filter/download the data from [Airtable](https://airtable.com/shrXv3YvlfxLnHJfr).
+Additions to this document are automatically pushed to Airtable.
+You can contribute to the API [here](https://github.com/mesaugat/tech-companies-in-nepal-api).

-Initial data was fed to Airtable using this [script here](https://gist.github.com/mesaugat/7b9b769bef27039e0c8df063789ea125).
+**Bonus:** Here's an [API](https://tech-companies-in-nepal.herokuapp.com/api/companies) to get all companies in JSON format.

 ---